Find Great Hiking with Bird Watching

 Visitors that come to the park experience a wide range of wildlife and unique fauna.
 Alligators, armadillos, tortoises, leather back snapping turtles, and a variety of snails can be scouted on the boardwalk trail.
 The

 Tampa Audubon Society volunteers at Lettuce Lake Park by pointing out the many birds that can be found during your visit, ranging from Wood Ducks, Canadian Geese and Swans to Cormorants, Little Blue and Great Blue Heron(s), Roseate Spoonbills and even to a Mom raising her baby Osprey in a lofty nest.
-Other birds spotted during one day’s visit in the spring included a unique Barred Owl, American White Pelicans, Red Cardinal, Hummingbirds, Wood Storks, Sandhill Cranes, American Oystercatcher and a Swallowed Tail Kite.
+Other birds spotted during one day’s visit in the spring included a unique Barred Owl, American White Pelicans, Red Cardinal, Hummingbirds, Wood Storks, Sandhill Cranes, American Oystercatcher and a Swallow Tail Kite.
 Believe it or not, the variety of beautiful birds is too long to list.
 This is one of the most active bird communities in Hillsbourough County.

 The unusual flora and fauna and friends at Lettuce Lake Park can keep visitors guessing what type of plant or animal they are viewing.
 The Button Bush was most prolific, but with a closer look at nature you can find pink snail eggs, butterfly cocoons, and dozens more of colorful butterfly species.